 To locate charging stations along the various networks, EV drivers can consult one of the mobile applications offering this service.
 The most widely used in Quebec are the Electric Circuit mobile application, which locates its own charging stations and those of partner networks, and the ChargeHub application, which includes the charging stations of all public networks.

 These two applications also offer a trip planning feature that is very useful for longer trips.
 The EV driver can input the final destination and the application pinpoints charging options along the way, taking into account the driver’s registered vehicle.
 These applications also make it possible to check the status of targeted charging stations (available or in use, for example).

 New public charging options are being added all the time.
-As of early 2021, there were over 6,000 public charging stations in Quebec, including more than 430 fast charging stations.
+In the summer of 2022, there are more than 6,500 public charging stations in Quebec, including 1120 fast charging stations.
 The Hydro-Quebec Electric Circuit network alone has 744 fast charging stations, while the Tesla Supercharger network has 219.

 The main networks are:

 Also worthy of mention: EcoCharge network, launched in late 2020, in partnership with IGA supermarkets.